Mahmoud Abbas: Nomination of successor and possible retirement

 The following month in April 2025, Abbas officially created the post of vice president and appointed Hussein al-Sheikh, the secretary general of the Executive Committee of the Palestine Liberation Organization, to the role, thus making him Abbas' likely successor when he steps down.
 In October of the same year, Abbas issued a decree which made al-Sheikh his temporary successor in event of the presidency being vacant.
-The move has been considered by many as a promotion of al-Sheikh to heir apparent.